-Pirate Island Mini Golf is going to be a fully immersive, virtual reality environment for use with the HTC Vive and other VR equipment supported by Valve.
-The game environment is huge (easily quadruple the size of the Autumn Park game world) and I designed this for full freedom of movement throughout the world.
+Pirate Island Mini Golf is a fully immersive, virtual reality environment for use with the HTC Vive and other VR equipment supported by Valve.
+The game environment is huge (easily quadruple the size of the Autumn Park game world) and I designed this for full freedom of movement throughout the island.

 I wanted to provide a solid experience and, using the lessons learned from Autumn Park Mini Golf, I realized that the world is two thirds of the game, while the various courses keep the player entertained.
 To that end, I developed four, 18-hole courses and have set up special enhancements for each course to increase variety and replay-value.
 I redid the code from the ground up, fixing issues with the peculiar, not-quite-right physics and general game controls.